Battle of Mycale: Historiography

-The main source for the Greco-Persian Wars is the ancient Greek historian Herodotus.
+The main source for the Greco-Persian Wars is ancient Greek historian Herodotus.
 He gives an account of the battle of Mycale in Book Nine of his Histories.
-Historian Detlev Fehling had noted multiple similarities in Herodotus' accounts, which he argued were arbitrary insertions by Herodotus.
-Fehling noted that the Spartan nauarch (fleet commander) at Mycale had used the same plan used by Themistocles at the Battle of Artemisium, and the Ionian tyrants at the Battle of Lade: calling upon the Ionians to switch sides.
+Historian Detlev Fehling noted multiple similarities in Herodotus' accounts, which he argued were arbitrary insertions by Herodotus.
+Fehling noted the Spartan nauarch (fleet commander) at Mycale used the same plan used by Themistocles at the Battle of Artemisium, and the Ionian tyrants at the Battle of Lade: calling upon the Ionians to switch sides.
 Fehling also notes how the shield wall fighting is always concluded by the Athenians in Herodotus' accounts, especially at Plataea and Mycale.
 Shepherd also notes the multiple similarities between Plataea and Mycale.
 However, he finds some major differences in the latter battle: the absence of cavalry; the Persian command's lack of trust in their Greek vassal soldiers resulting in a lower force strength; and the reversal of Plataea at Mycale where the Greeks were the attackers and the Persians were the defenders.

 Classicists Michael Flower and John Marincola also found these similarities between the battles of Plataea and Mycale to be suspicious, especially since the victories there gave both Sparta and Athens, respectively, similar triumphs on the same day.
-Flower and Marincola note that the victory at Mycale was not celebrated by any Athenian orators, who were otherwise proud of their other achievements in the Persian Wars.
+Flower and Marincola note the victory at Mycale was not celebrated by any Athenian orators, who were otherwise proud of their other achievements in the Persian Wars.
 They argue this omission occurred because the leader at Mycale was a Spartan in what could be considered a naval battle, a domain where the Athenians believed they were better.
-Flower and Marincola note how the aristeia (heroic moment) of the Athenians takes place on Ionian lands, and wonder whether this part of Herodotus' account is structured to justify the Athenian claim to the command of the Delian League.
+Flower and Marincola note how the aristeia (heroic moment) of the Athenians takes place on Ionian lands, and wonder whether this part of Herodotus' account is structured to justify the Athenian claim to command of the Delian League.
 Flower and Marincola find the account of Mycale given by Diodorus Siculus to be unreliable and mixed with arbitrary claims by Ephorus of Cyme, his primary source.
-Timaeus may also have been a source for Diodorus.
+Timaeus may also be a source for Diodorus.
 Flower and Marincola note that in Herodotus' account, he mentions the burial of the fallen Greek soldiers after the battle of Thermopylae, but does not mention any burials after the battles of Mycale, Salamis or Marathon.